xieweiAlex/English_Learning/words/2023/words-Jan.md

+If I have a vulva and I need lube for sex, there must be something wrong with me.

+You can't just **spout off** a bunch of terms you don't understand
+Little teapots with long spouts have become a fixture in many homes to flush out clogged nasal passages and help people breathe easier.
+neti pots
+Some tap water contains low levels of organisms — such as bacteria and protozoa, including amoebas.

 One thing I **glossed over** a few minutes ago was exactly what the rng is doing.
 "As you sow, so will you reap."

 **analgesic**
 **canoodle**